 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.
 But whoever slaps you on your right cheek, turn the other to him also.
 If anyone wants to sue you and take away your tunic, let him have your cloak also.
 And whoever compels you to go one mile, go with him two.
 Give to him who asks you, and from him who wants to borrow from you do not turn away” (Matthew 5:38-42).

 This is not to say God expects us to allow someone to abuse or beat on us, or to allow someone to take our possessions.
-Rather, He is addressing the human desire to retaliate or take revenge.
+Rather, He is addressing the human desire to retaliate or take revenge on difficult people.
 As much as we might think it is right to “make things even” with someone who hurt us, that is not what we are expected to do.
 Instead, we are instructed to leave the vengeance to God, who always knows exactly what is best (Romans 12:19).

-Give to others what they DON’T deserve
+Dealing with difficult people by giving to others what they DON’T deserve

 If God were to give us what we deserve, what would we receive?
 Since we are all sinners, we are all deserving of death (Romans 6:23).
 Yet God, in His infinite love, paid the price of our sins through the sacrifice of His Son, Jesus Christ.
 He gives each of us an opportunity to have eternal life at the perfect time.